burtenshaw/threeowlsonachestofdrawers.github.io/site/_posts/2023-12-14-73-Lecture: Unworking.markdown

 ---
 layout: post
-title:  "The Limits of My Language (2015)"
+title:  "Lecture: Unworking; Act of Resistance or Defeat?
+(2015)"
 date:   2023-12-14 20:49:11 +0100
 categories: jekyll update
 ---

 # Lecture: Unworking; Act of Resistance or Defeat?
 (2015)

-::: {.entry-content}
-[Carel Willink, a Dutch magical-realist painter, wrote an essay in 1950 on the subject that painting found itself in a critical moment.
+Carel Willink, a Dutch magical-realist painter, wrote an essay in 1950 on the subject that painting found itself in a critical moment.
 In the text, he fulminates against modern, abstract art and criticizes abstract-expressionists for not having any traditional métier or